Wilmette Dethatching Lawn Services

 Phone: (847) 853-7500

-Official Website: Wilmette Department of Public Works
+Official Website: Wilmette Engineering and Public Works Department

 Understanding Thatch Buildup in Wilmette’s Heavy Clay Soils

-- Water ponding after rain due to poor infiltration
+- Water ponding after light rain

 - Thinning turf despite fertilization